By Neal - 10/25/2022

 This guide helps you understand and play 13 different solo card games — some based on Classic Solitaire, all of which are lots of fun.

-If you’re just getting started with playing card games, these beginner-level games are a great way to jump right in and challenge yourself.
+If you’re just getting started with playing card games, these easy card games are a great way to jump right in and challenge yourself.

 Pretty much everyone knows Solitaire, sometimes referred to as the patience game or Klondike Solitaire.
 With a standard deck of cards, you try to get all four suits (hearts, diamonds, clubs, and spades) into foundation piles from ace to king.